Accounting for Freelancers

 There's plenty of accountants to choose from, however, we recommend you find one that specialises exclusively in providing accountancy services for freelancers and contractors.
 Even though you might think your requirements are fairly simple, there’s no substitute for working with a professional.
 All accountants will claim they can cover all aspects of your tax as a contractor, but the best solution is to speak to a specialist who deal with contractors every day, and can make sure that the financial side of your business is always accurate.
 For more information on the differences between a traditional accountant and a specialist contractor accountant, take a look at our case study.

 A good accountant will also provide you with ongoing tax advice throughout the year and not just at the end when it will probably be too late to save you from an excessive tax bill.
 In order to do this, they have to keep abreast of the UK tax system and all of its regulations and legislative changes.
-Above all make sure you can visit your accountant by arranging a face-to-face meeting, many firms have popped up that they just offer telephone advice, however, there really is no substitute to being able to chat things through in person.

 If you do choose an accountant, you may have some questions regarding what they offer.